jnatten/mrt/README.md

     -p, --parallel             Execute at each tagged path in parallel This stores output until all executions are finished and then prints them in sequence, unless --continuous-output specified.
+    -L, --previous-paths       Execute command in paths from previous execution of mrt.
     -s, --shell                Will make command be executed in the context of a shell.
                                IE: `bash -c '<command>'`
                                `powershell /C '<command>' on windows.
     -V, --version              Prints version information